Nichprice/Nichprice/README.md

 - 👋 Hi, I’m @nichprice
 - 👀 I’m interested in coffee, code, and F1
 - 🌱 I’m currently learning Django
+- 📟 Message me on Discord: price_nich#0115
-- 📫 How to reach me: price.nich@gmail.com
+- 📫 Email me: price.nich@gmail.com

 <!---
 Nichprice/Nichprice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.